 I'm not going to list all features that both receivers have as those are already listed in online spec sheets but you also get built-in wi-fi, Bluetooth connectivity, Airplay integration, multi-zone functionality and more depending on your specific needs.

 - Denon AVR-X6700H has a more visually appealing "On Screen Display" menu system while Marantz SR8015 uses a simplistic text-based one which I personally prefer since there's no need to pour over a bunch of visuals in order to adjust different settings.

 - Denon AVR-X6700H can be controlled using your phone or tablet via their free "Denon Remote App" available on the iOS and Android platforms while Marantz SR8015 can be controlled using either Denon's own proprietary app or any third-party ones such as Roon, UPnP, etc. Both apps offer similar functionality and allow you to control the receiver from anywhere in your house where you have internet connectivity so it really just depends on what kind of experience you're looking for.

-Marantz SR8015 offers more conventional functionality with the dedicated “Initial Setup Menu”, two-zone functionality while Denon AVR-X6700H allows you to select different listening modes depending on what you’re watching (Movie, Music, etc) and has a significantly better looking overall user interface.
+Marantz SR8015 offers more conventional functionality with the dedicated "Initial Setup Menu", and two-zone functionality while Denon AVR-X6700H allows you to select different listening modes depending on what you're watching (Movie, Music, etc) and has a significantly better-looking overall user interface.

-If we were to go purely by specs then Denon AVR-X6700H seems like a clear winner here but I personally prefer Marantz SR8015s overall simplicity and ease of use which is why it’s getting my vote for the better receiver.
+If we were to go purely by specs then Denon AVR-X6700H seems like a clear winner here but I personally prefer Marantz SR8015's for overall simplicity and ease of use which is why it's getting my vote for the better receiver.